nullEuro/python-irtoy/README.md

 ##Examples for Macros

-"press the button named '_power_', then hold the '_volumeUp_' button for one second,  then _wait two minutes_ and press the '_power_' button again using _tv_control.rcb_ as button map file"
+Task: "press the button named _'power'_, then hold the _'volumeUp'_ button for one second,  then _wait two minutes_ and press the _'power'_ button again using _tv_control.rcb_ as button map file"

     irtoy.py macro "power volumeUp:1_s .2_m power" tv_control.rcb